akado117/TDD-Word-Search/README.md

 * findWordsAtLocation - Takes charGrid, startingPoint, and words then returns array of wordCoordObj for any found words
 * findWordsInRow - Takes searchDataObject, currentRow and returns array of wordCoordObj for any words found
 * buildOutputCoordString - Takes array of wordCoordObj and returns formatted string based upon them.
+* main - Takes inputString and returns string to output.